 The privacy of a building is two types

 i.
 External privacy

-External privacy of the whole building with reference to the surrounding buildings and road can be guarded by placing window sills, that can cut the vision of outsiders to the bed in the bedroom.
+External privacy of the whole building regarding the surrounding buildings and road can be guarded by placing window sills, which can cut the vision of outsiders to the bed in the bedroom.
 A businessman would like to have for his office necessary privacy and at the same time, he would like to have his concern easily spotted.

 ii.
 Internal Privacy